Outbuildings, Landscape, and Grounds

 SERVANT'S QUARTERS

-Built by William Faulkner on a foundation from an 1840s structure, the servants’ quarters was the first home of beloved Falkner family caretaker Caroline Barr (“Mammy Callie”).
-She lived in the house from 1930 to 1940, when she died at the age of 100.
+Built by William Faulkner in 1931, the servants’ quarters was the first home of beloved family caretaker Caroline Barr.
+She lived in the house from 1931 to 1940 when she died at the age of 100.
 Later it became the home of Andrew and Chrissy Price, Faulkner’s groom and Estelle’s housekeeper, respectively.
 The Prices’ son, John, lived there until the mid-1980s.

 POST OAK BARN

-The barn was built in the early 1840s and was used as a log cabin while the house was being built.
+This barn was built in the 1840s and was most likely used as a log cabin while the house was being built for the Sheegog family.
 Faulkner used it to house his milk cow and lawn tools.
 The barn was completely dismantled and restored in the early 1990s.
 The restoration team was able to reuse 97 percent of the original timbers.

 STABLE